Governor of Chernivtsi Oblast

-The Governor of Chernivtsi Oblast is the head of executive branch for the Chernivtsi Oblast.
+The governor of Chernivtsi Oblast is the head of executive branch for the Chernivtsi Oblast.

-The office of Governor is an appointed position, with officeholders being appointed by the President of Ukraine, on recommendation from the Prime Minister of Ukraine, to serve a four-year term.
+The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the prime minister of Ukraine, to serve a four-year term.
+The head of the Chernivtsi Regional State Administration is responsible to the President of Ukraine and the Cabinet of Ministers of Ukraine in the exercise of his/her powers, and is accountable to and controlled by higher-level executive authorities.

-The official residence for the Governor is located in Chernivtsi.
-Since 22 November 2019 the Governor is Serhiy Osachuk.
+The official residence for the governor is located in Chernivtsi.
+Since 22 November 2019 the governor is Serhiy Osachuk.